aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr/areastype/_index.md

 ### Remarks

-Used in the Boolean) to indicate which result will be obtained - paragraph coordinates or line coordinates.
+Used in the !:AsposeOcr.GetRectangles(string, AreasType, bool) to indicate which result will be obtained - paragraph coordinates or line coordinates.

 ### See Also